AustESE-Infrastructure/search/README.md

 For Tomcat7 just replace "tomcat6" with "tomcat7" in the install-search-war.sh script.
 This script assumes you are using Ubuntu.
 If that is not true you will have ti change the install path.

 Indices are stored in a mongo database called "calliope", in an "indices" collection.
 Both should be created prior to installation.
 And of course Mongo needs to be installed.
-The calliope database is also used to store
+The calliope database is also used to store the Cortexs and Corcodes, so it has to be there.

 ## SERVICES
 Only GET is used.